-- \\CAUTION: Taxable fringe benefits not reported as income in box 1 may constitute an automatic excess benefit transaction exposing the recipient and members of the church board to intermediate sanctions in the form of substantial excise taxes. - ♦ KEY POINT: Churches should not include in box 1 the annual fair rental value of a parsonage or a housing allowance provided to a minister as compensation for ministerial services. - Box 2.
+- CAUTION: Taxable fringe benefits not reported as income in box 1 may constitute an automatic excess benefit transaction exposing certain recipients and members of a church's governing body to intermediate sanctions in the form of substantial excise taxes. - KEY POINT: Churches should not include in box 1 the annual fair rental value of a parsonage or a housing allowance provided to a minister as compensation for ministerial services.

+Box 2.
 List all federal income taxes that you withheld from the employee's wages.
-The amounts reported in this box (for all employees) should correspond to the amount of withheld income taxes reported on your four 941 forms. - Box 3.
-Report an employee's wages subject to the "Social Security" component (the 6.2 percent rate for 2023) of FICA taxes.
-Box 3 should not list more than the maximum wage base for the "Social
+The amounts reported in this box (for all employees) should correspond to the amount of withheld income taxes reported on your four 941 forms.

+Box 3.
+Report an employee's wages subject to the "Social Security" component (the 6.2 percent rate for 2024) of FICA taxes.
+Box 3 should not list more than the maximum wage base for the "Social Security" component of FICA taxes (\$168,600 for

-Security" component of FICA taxes (\$160,200 for 2023, \$168,600 for 2024).
-This box usually will be the same as Box 1, but not always.
+2024, \$176,100 for 2025).
+This box usually will be the same as Box 1 subject to the wage limitations, but not always.
 For example, certain retirement contributions are included in Box 3 that are not included in Box 1.
-To illustrate, contributions to a 403(b) plan by salary reduction agreement may be excludable from income and not reportable in Box 1, but they are subject to FICA taxes and accordingly they represent Social Security and Medicare wages for non minister employees.
+To illustrate, contributions to a 403(b) plan by salary reduction agreement may be excludable from income and not reportable in Box 1, but they are subject to FICA taxes and accordingly they represent Social Security and Medicare wages for non-minister employees.

-❖ KEY POINT: Remember that ministers (including those who report their income taxes as employees) are self-employed for Social Security with respect to their ministerial services, and so they pay self-employment taxes rather than the employee's share of Social Security and Medicare taxes.
+★ KEY POINT: Remember that ministers (including those who report their income taxes as employees) are self-employed for Social Security with respect to their ministerial services, and so they pay self-employment taxes rather than the employee's share of Social Security and Medicare taxes.
 There should never be any amounts in Boxes 3, 4, 5 or 6 on a minister's Form W-2.

-Churches that filed a timely Form 8274 exempting themselves from the employer's share of FICA taxes do not report the wages of non minister employees in this box since such employees are considered self-employed for Social Security purposes.
+Churches that filed a timely Form 8274 exempting themselves from the employer's share of FICA taxes do not report the wages of non-minister employees in this box since such employees are considered self-employed for Social Security purposes.

 Box 4.
-Report the "Social Security" component (6.2 percent) of Social Security and Medicare taxes that you withheld from a non minister employee's wages.
-This tax is imposed on all wages up to a maximum of \$160,200 for 2023 and \$168,600 for 2024.
+Report the "Social Security" component (6.2 percent) of Social Security and Medicare taxes that you withheld from a non-minister employee's wages.
+This tax is imposed on all taxable wages up to a maximum of \$168,600 for 2024 and \$176,100 for 2025.
 Do not report the church's portion (the "employer's share") of Social Security and Medicare taxes.
 Ministers who report their income taxes as employees are still treated as self-employed for Social Security with respect to compensation from the performance of ministerial services.
 For ministers, this box should be left blank.

 Box 5.
-Report a non minister employee's current and deferred (if any) wages subject to the Medicare component (1.45 percent) of FICA taxes.
+Report a non-minister employee's current and deferred (if any) wages subject to the Medicare component (1.45 percent) of FICA taxes.
 This will be an employee's entire wages regardless of amount.
 There is no ceiling.
-For persons earning less than the annual maximum earnings subject to the 6.2 percent Social Security tax of \$160,200 for 2023 (\$168,600 for 2024) Box 3 and Box 5 both should show the same amount.
-If you pay more than \$160,200 to a non minister employee in 2023, Box 3 should show \$160,200 and Box 5 should show the full amount of wages paid.
+For persons earning less than the annual maximum earnings subject to the 6.2 percent Social Security tax of \$168,600 for 2024 (\$176,100 for 2025) Box 3 and Box 5 both should show the same amount.
+If you pay more than \$168,600 to a non-minister employee in 2024, Box 3 should show \$168,600 and Box 5 should show the full amount of wages paid that are subject to the tax.

 Box 6.
-Report the Medicare component of FICA taxes that you withheld from the non minister employee's wages.
-This tax is imposed on all wages, current and deferred (if any), regardless of amount.
-The box will also include the additional Medicare tax withheld on wages greater than \$200,000 and previously discussed.
-For ministers, this box should be left blank.
+Report the Medicare component of FICA taxes that you withheld from the non-minister employee's wages.
+This tax is imposed on all taxable wages, current and deferred (if any), regardless of amount.
+The box will also include the additional